 Relation Edit Mode

-Below is an editable TextAE example in the Relation Edit mode.
+Below is an instance of TextAE in the Relation Edit mode.
 You are recommended to use it to practice with what is described in this page.

 { "text":"Elon Musk is a member of the PayPal Mafia.", "denotations":[ {"id":"T1","span":{"begin":0,"end":9},"obj":"Person"}, {"id":"T2","span":{"begin":29,"end":41},"obj":"Group"} ], "relations":[ {"pred":"member","subj":"T1","obj":"T2"} ], "config": { "boundarydetection": false, "non-edge characters": [], "function availability": { "term": false, "block": false, "simple": false, "replicate": false, "replicate-auto": false, "boundary-detection": false, "entity": false } } }